GalenTian/existing-table/README.md

-# existing-table
+# Existing-table
 One javascript table component with frozen columns and headers.

+## Dependencies

+- jQuery
+- jQuery UI

 ## Demo
 You can visit <https://roctive.github.io/existing-table/examples/index.html> to see features of existing-table.

 ## Browser Supported
-Until now, existing-table supports these browsers:
+Until now, existing-table supports these browsers (tested browsers):

 - IE 9+
 - Chrome*